qiu8xiu/OpenSource/recreat/readme.md

 - `visualize.py`: [`networkx`](https://networkx.org/) is used to visualize the relationship of companies.

-- `main.py`： Included main function and Records of the process.
+- `main.py`： Included main function for run the scenarios and records (summary) of the process.